NativeScript/plugins/packages/contacts/README.md

 See apples docs on properties available: https://developer.apple.com/library/mac/documentation/Contacts/Reference/CNContact_Class/index.html#//apple_ref/occ/cl/CNContact

-NOTE: Since the plugin uses the Contact framework it is supported only on iOS 9.0 and above!
+NOTE: Since the plugin uses the Contact framework, it is supported only on iOS 9.0 and above!

 ## Credit